zhaiyusci/AtomicMass.jl/README.md

 ## Usage

-There is only one exported function in the package.
+There are only two exported functions in the package.

 ```@repl
 using AtomicMass